LoaderB0T/typed.ts/README.md

 ✅ Add new keyboard layouts and custom characters

-✅ No DOM manipulation -> use with any framework
+✅ No DOM manipulation -> use with any framework (in fact, you don't even need a DOM)

 ✅ Promise based for easy async usage